-CLAIRVOYANT AND HOMEOPATHIC PHYSICIAN .-Miss Lowry will remain in Chicago a short time, at No. 3001/2 State street, where she will examine the human system clairvoyantly, and give a diagnosis of the diseased organs, and a statement of the cause of their diseased state, and treat the same.

-Will also give psychometrical diagnosis of diseases of those who are at a distance, either by a lock of their hair, their autographs or photographs; and by the same means give a delineation of character, and direct their minds to the profession or occupation for which their organizations are best adapted.
+CLAIRVOYANT AND HOMEOPATHIC PHYSICIAN .-Miss Lowry will remain in Chicago a short time, at No. 300 state street, where she will examine the human system clairvoyantly, and give a diagnosis of the diseased organs, and a statement of the cause of their diseased state, and treat the same.
+Will also give psychometrical diagnosis of diseases of those who are at a distance, either by a lock the army consisting of 8,000 men, more than half | of their hair; their autographs or photographs; and by the same means give a delineation of character, and direct their minds to the profession or occupation for which their organizations are best adapted.